 Sustaining the Knowledge Commons is a blog created to support a suite of projects.
-I am very grateful to acknowledge that approximately $71,000 Cdn in funding has been approved by Canada’s Social Sciences and Humanities Research Council for this project for the period 2014 – 2016.
+I am very grateful to acknowledge that approximately $71,000 Cdn in funding was provided approved by Canada’s Social Sciences and Humanities Research Council for this project for the period 2014 – 2016 and $188,00 CDN for 2016 – 2021.
 Following is the Summary of my SSHRC proposal.
 This project involves an open research approach so watch for updates as the research unfolds.

 Sustaining the knowledge commons (open access scholarship)